berntxspeed/bn-email-builder-dev/README.md

 - mainly b/c it creates the thumbnail images for all the blocks :)
 - and it's easy to iteratively debug here, then transfer to BN app when ready

+once run this:
 $sudo npm install --save-dev
+$sudo grunt

+every time you update the template, run this to regenerate block preview images:
 $sudo grunt makeThumbs

+to test out the email builder, run this:
 $sudo grunt server

 # Original Mosaico Notes Below